saadazghour/Azghour.github.io/README.md

 $ cd Azghour.github.io

-$ Open index.html in the browser OR Use Live Server Extension like me and hit ( CTR + L + O ) will opened index.html through VSCode editor.
+$ Open index.html in the browser OR

+$ Use Live Server Extension like me and hit ( ALT + L + O )

+$ will opened index.html through VSCode editor.
 ```